 Come to interviews dressed in business professional clothes.
 If you are concerned about what to wear, it is always safer to be overdressed than under dressed.
 Wear conservative, neutral color clothes.
 Shoes should be clean, clothes wrinkle free.
 Avoid strong perfumes and cologne.

-- Your suit should be well-pressed, pants should barely hit the shoe.
+- Suit should be well-pressed, pants should barely hit the shoe.
 Jackets are highly encouraged.

 - Dark navy suits are ideal, but any dark color is acceptable.